 Benefits of Lease-to-Own Cars

-There’s no denying that lease-to-own cars come with some advantages.
-Even with a low credit score, you’re likely to get approved for a lease-to-own agreement.
+Lease-to-own cars certainly come with some advantages.
+Even without a good credit score, you’re likely to get approved for a lease-to-own agreement.
 You can enjoy the benefits of owning a car at a lower price than if you bought a new car.

 Drawbacks of Lease-to-Own Cars

 And because lease-to-own vehicles are used vehicles, they have more mileage than traditional leased cars.
 At the end of the lease, the car’s value may be less than your final buyout price when considering every monthly payment and all rental fees.

 Lease-to-own vehicles also usually require some upfront costs like a down payment at the beginning of the lease and an additional signing fee at the end.
 You’ll forfeit this down payment if you terminate the contract early or don’t do a buyout at the end of the lease agreement.